 As stock market-listed companies, investment trusts also have independent boards to represent your needs as a shareholder, meaning you get the same level of protection as the shareholders of any other public limited company.

-There are some key differences between investment trusts, OEIC funds and SICAV funds.
+There are some key differences between investment trusts and OEIC funds.